86 minutes! If you live in Lisbon, this is the time you need to arrive and visit Nazaré!

 Located by the sea, the town of Nazaré offers gastronomic options based mainly on fresh products from the Atlantic Ocean.

-Restaurant of 2 ciphers (a maximum of 3).
-It has over 1250 comments on Google and an overall rating of 4.6 (maximum 5).
-The comments highly commend the friendliness of the staff and the quality of the food.
-The only negative point is the waiting time to get a table (the restaurant is very popular).
+Restaurant has over 1250 reviews on Google and an overall rating of 4.6 (out of a maximum of 5).
+The comments highly praise the friendliness of the staff and the quality of the food.
+The only negative point is the waiting time to get a table (the restaurant is in high demand).

 EVENTS in NAZARÉ